austinsonger/AZ500-AzureSecurityTechnologies/Instructions/Labs/LAB_06_ImplementDirectorySynchronization.md

     Install-Module MsOnline -Force
     ```

-1. From the Windows PowerShell console, connect to the AdatumSync Azure AD tenant by running the following (when prompted, sign in with the **syncadmin** credentials):
+1. From the Windows PowerShell console, connect to the oneaboveallsync Azure AD tenant by running the following (when prompted, sign in with the **oaaadmin** credentials):

     ```powershell
     Connect-MsolService